 Margie's been an online writer for several years.
 Her articles focus on great Southern-style recipes for any occasion.

 This is a Cajun shrimp boil but you can also use craw fish.
 This a great casual meal or can make it a little fancier with dishes.
 Most folks here in the Texas Hill Country just lay down a thick layer of newspaper, drain the boil, then throw it out on newspaper for serving.
-How fun does that sound!
 Serve it with melted butter and lemon wedges and Old Bay seasoning.
-Now dig in and enjoy
+Now dig in and enjoy!

 - 4 quarts water